 The helpline is staffed by a team of both clinical and non-clinical call handlers who can support referers through the process and provide expert advice in relation to both sub-acute management of care within the patient's home and support admission avoidance pathways.

-Jennie Collier, Managing Director for MPFT's Staffordshire and Stoke-on-Trent Care Group said: "We know it's best for people's health and wellbeing to be supported in their own home wherever possible and this is MPFT's specilism.
+Jennie Collier, Managing Director for MPFT's Staffordshire and Stoke-on-Trent Care Group said: "We know it's best for people's health and wellbeing to be supported in their own home wherever possible and this is MPFT's specialism.
 This partnership is already making a difference and serves as an excellent example of NHS organisations working together in smart and innovative ways for the benefit of patients and their loved ones."

 Kevin Parker-Evans, UHNM Associate Chief Nurse, said: "Our A&E is a very busy department and not really the right place for many of our patients to be, particularly those who are old and frail.
 CRIS provides a responsive, flexible, accessible service providing care in the home and a better patient experience while reducing the pressure on A&E and demand on our hospital beds."